Reactions From Readers and Authors

 The Comparisons

-There are other forms of immersion that are available for authors to use, but they all have distinct disadvantages over the Digital Special Edition, or if you are in KU, the Reader's Visual Compendium
+There are other forms of immersion that are available for authors to use, but they all have distinct disadvantages over the Digital Special Edition, or if you are in KU, the Reader's Compendium

 Format The Difference The EDM Advantage